jordannad/ArcHydroTutorial/GettingStarted/RunningArcGIS.md

 You are also free to use your own computer if you install the 1-year ArcEditor license.
 This license is available for Stanford computers [here](https://lib.stanford.edu/stanford-geospatial-center/arcgis-102-software-download).
 If you are running ArcGIS on your personal laptop, make sure that you have several GB of space available and preferably 8GB (or more) of RAM.

-The ArcHydro extension is free and available [here](http://resources.arcgis.com/en/communities/hydro/01vn00000010000000.htm).
-Make sure to use the ArcHydro Tools 2.0 version for this assignment.
+The ArcHydro extension is free and available [here](https://geonet.esri.com/message/402547#402547).
+Make sure to use the ArcHydro Tools 2.0 version for ArcGIS 10.x for this assignment.

 ##Programs in ArcGIS Suite##